Biden roasts Trump and himself at correspondents’ dinner | WTOP News

 As far as roasting the GOP, he said, “There’s nothing I can say about the GOP that Kevin McCarthy hasn’t already put on tape.”

-He also took a jab at Fox News.
-“I know there are a lot of questions about whether we should gather here tonight because of COVID.
-Well, we’re here to show the country that we’re getting through this pandemic.
-Plus, everyone has to prove they are fully vaccinated and boosted,” Biden said.
-“Just contact your favorite Fox News reporter.
-They’re all here.
-Vaccinated and boosted.”

-In addition to speeches from Biden and comedian Trevor Noah, the hourslong event had taped skits from talk-show host James Corden, comedian Bill Eichner and even Biden himself.
+In addition to speeches from Biden and comedian Trevor Noah, the hourslong event had taped comedic skits that included late-night TV hosts, comedians and even Biden himself.

 “Thank you for having me here,” Noah said to Biden.
 “And I was a little confused on why me, but then I was told that you get your highest approval ratings when a biracial African guy is standing next to you.”